There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Awkward Comedy (+3pts)

 Pro: Awkward Comedy (+3pts)

-The setup of this movie provided some of the most effective comedy, because the comedy in this section was a little more subtle.
-I will get into the comedy that I did not like next in this review, but for now I will discuss some of the comedy that I enjoyed.
+The setup of this movie provided some of the most effective comedy of the movie.
 The comedy in the beginning of the movie worked so well, because it was more subtle and more awkward.
 It was the type of comedy that The Office did so effectively.
-Do not, however, confuse my point to be that this movie was anywhere near as funny as The Office, that is an awful expectation to have to live up to.
+Do not, however, confuse my point to be that this movie was anywhere near as funny as The Office, that is an unfair expectation to have for any movie or show.

-What I mean is that this movie had some characters saying really awkward, and passively racist things.
-These were some of the comedic moments that I thought worked the best.
+What I meant is that this movie had some characters saying some really awkward, and passively racist things, and it was pretty funny.
 There was not a lot of it, but it was really effective when it was happening.
-People saying cringe-worthy things, and the recipients' responses to those things.
-This movie could have worked really well, and these moments made that really obvious, if only the filmmakers had more effectively followed through with the premise.
+People saying cringe-worthy things, and the recipients' responses to those things were just a blast.
+This movie could have worked really well, and these moments made that really obvious.
+If only the filmmakers had focused more heavily on this style of comedy.

 Con: Irrelevant Comedy (-4pts)